German Longitudinal Election Study

 The GLES surveys not only voters but also candidates in German federal elections.
 Occasionally, it also collects information on internal party nomination procedures for constituency candidacies for the German Bundestag.
 These data complement the data from the surveys of eligible voters.
 They allow, for example, comparisons of political attitudes and behavior between eligible voters and candidates, as well as analysis of campaign strategies and their effects on eligible voters.

-For each German federal election, the approximately 2,500 constituency and party list candidates of all parties with parliamentary group status in the Bundestag prior to the election are invited to participate in a survey.
-The survey is conducted using a mixed-mode design, with interviews conducted online (CAWI) and written (PAPI).
+For each German federal election, all constituency and party list candidates of all parties represented in the German Bundestag prior to the election with parliamentary group status or as a grouping, as well as parties with a high probability of entering the German Bundestag, are invited to participate in a survey.
+The survey is conducted in a mixed-mode design, with online (CAWI) and paper-based (PAPI) interviews.

 What can be analyzed?